 Okay, Nintendo has been around for a while; we're talking 1889.
 The company has come a long way since then, still staying strong in the industry with the Nintendo Switch.
-I love my Switch, but honestly, I sometimes miss the hay-days of Nintendo.
+I love my Switch, especially when you consider the best Nintendo Switch games that have released so far.
+But honestly, I sometimes miss the hay-days of Nintendo.

 I was born during an era that was about to experience a resurgence of video game love.
 Following the boom of arcades and dominance of Atari, there were a fair amount of terrible consoles and even worse games flooding the market.
 With oversaturating and lackluster games, the video game market crashed in the early 1980s.
 In fact, the industry nearly died altogether.
 Then came Nintendo with the ultimate 1up.